 Originally from South Carolina, Ame grew up in Connecticut, and then made her way south again attending the College of Charleston where she graduated with a degree in Political Science.
 Ame enjoys experiencing and participating in the arts in Charleston, taking advantage of the Lowcountry outdoors through kayaking and gardening, and spending time with her family and two dogs.

-Prior to joining the Foundation in 2013, Clover supported local artists in a variety of administrative and program support roles including personal assistant, curator, and non-profit administrator.
-In addition, she provided publishers with freelance photo research and editing services for many years.
-She has exhibited solo and group performance pieces at venues in Chicago and abroad, and worked on collaborative pieces with a number of local artists.
-She was a facilitator for The Field Chicago, an artist’s critique group, for 15 years.
+Prior to joining the Foundation in 2013, Clover supported local artists in a variety of roles including personal assistant, events/production coordinator, curator, and non-profit administrator.
+In addition, she provided educational publishers with freelance photo research and editing services for many years.
+She has exhibited solo and group performance pieces at venues in Chicago and abroad and worked on collaborative pieces with a number of local artists.
+She was a facilitator for The Field Chicago, an artist’s feedback group, for 15 years.

 Tom joined the foundation in 2002 after serving as president of Skipping Stone Entertainment, a documentary production company.
 Previously, he was a financial analyst for WFLD-TV and vice president of finance and administration for Chicago’s Museum of Broadcast Communications.
 Tom has served on several non-profit boards, advising on governance and finance best practices.
 Tom is also a past commissioner for the Land Trust Accreditation Commission, an independent program of the Land Trust Alliance.